-- A. A Designated Biologist who is knowledgeable and experienced in the biology and natural history of the Covered Species will monitor construction and/or surface-disturbing activities to minimize habitat disturbance and take of individual Covered Species.
-The Designated Biologist will have the authority to stop construction and/or surfacedisturbing activities and/or order any reasonable measure to avoid take of the Covered Species. - B. Orientation will be provided to construction staff to familiarize them with the conditions of the Permit and the measures to avoid and minimize impacts to the Covered Species. - C. The Permittee will acquire and permanently preserve 3.47 of Covered Species' habitat approved by CDFW and provide for the maintenance and management of the habitat in perpetuity.

-- D. Compliance monitoring will be reported quarterly and annual reports will be sent to CDFW by January 31 of each year. - E. Non-compliance will be reported to CDFW within 24 hours during the construction phase. - F. Covered Species found on the Project site shall be relocated by the Designated Biologist to a protected off-site location. - G. Restoration of Project lands where temporary impacts occur will be monitored and the status included in Annual Reports beginning after completion of Phase 1 of the Project.
-Restoration of all areas subject to temporary ground- or vegetation disturbance shall be recontoured, as necessary, covered with stockpiled topsoil, and seeded with native species.
-Monitoring for two years post-construction of each Phase will ensure that native species are successfully reintroduced.
-If the temporary impact lands have not returned to pre-Project conditions two years after completion of each Phase, additional mitigation and an amendment to the Project ITP may be required. - H. Permittee will prepare and submit a final mitigation report within 30 days following completion of the Project to notify CDFW of the success and effectiveness of required mitigation measures.
+- A. A Designated Biologist who is knowledgeable and experienced in the biology and natural history of the Covered Species will monitor construction and/or surfacedisturbing activities to minimize habitat disturbance and take of individual Covered Species.
+The Designated Biologist will have the authority to stop construction and/or surface-disturbing activities and/or order any reasonable measure to avoid take of the Covered Species. - B. Orientation will be provided to construction staff to familiarize them with the conditions of the Permit and the measures to avoid and minimize impacts to the Covered Species. - C. The Permittee will acquire and permanently preserve 15.43 acres of Covered Species' habitat approved by CDFW and provide for the maintenance and management of the habitat in perpetuity. - D. Compliance monitoring will be reported monthly while under active construction and Annual Status Reports (ASR) will be sent to CDFW beginning 12 months after issuance date of this ITP, and subsequent ASRs every 12 months thereafter and continuing until CDFW accepts the Final Mitigation Report identified below. - E. Non-compliance will be reported to CDFW within 24 hours. - F. Covered Species found on the Project site shall be relocated by the Designated Biologist to a protected off-site location, and subject to a Relocation Plan to be approved by CDFW prior to ground-disturbing activities. - G. Permittee will prepare and submit a final mitigation report within 60 days following completion of the Project to notify CDFW of the success and effectiveness of required mitigation measures.